Hardware and layout

 PCB layout example

-The PCB layout shown below is a reference layout for the QFN package.
+The PCB layout in this section is a reference layout for the QFN package.

 Figure 7.
 Top silk layer